Unrealistic Project Requests & How To Handle Them

 Unrealistic Project Requests

 I recently received an email from a company in the industry who wanted to do a dessert shoot featuring a big name chef and a special product that would be used in the recipe.
-Read the email below.
+Check out the email below.

 Hi Regan!